Automation Testing

 Hurdles for E2E Tests

-Most products involve multiple systems, such as email, payment processing gateways, financial and billing systems, and order fulfillment.
+Most products involve multiple systems like email, payment processing gateways, financial and billing systems, and order fulfillment.
 And many of these systems are hard to automate with tools like Selenium.
-Also, as businesses become more and more security conscious, stronger authentication mechanisms, such as multi-factor authentication via apps, or SMS, are being introduced, and these are challenging to automate.
+Also, as businesses become more and more security conscious, stronger authentication mechanisms, such as multi-factor authentication via apps, or SMS, are being introduced, which are challenging to automate.

-But if you’re a good automation engineer, you’re probably asking, “Wouldn’t these things be better handled at the unit level?”
+But if you’re a good automation engineer, you probably ask, “Wouldn’t these things be better handled at the unit level?”

 Wouldn’t a Unit Test be Better?